Image description: Waves coming in on a black sand beach surrounded by lush tropical greenery (Honokalani Beach, Maui, HI)

 *Learning Differences and Disabilities - There are many different things that may get in the way of learning.
 Testing can help to identify these difficulties and provide suggestions for accommodating them.
 Individual and/or family therapy and consultation can also help in many ways.
 I provide services to help individuals and families deal with learning disabilities and difficulties such as developing strategies for coping with frustration in the learning process, supporting students and parents in navigating the education system, and advocating for students' rights.
 I also provide consultation with educators to better meet the needs of their students with learning difficulties and disorders.

-*Cognitive Testing - I often utilize cognitive testing/assessment measures specific aspects of intellectual functioning, or IQ (Intelligence Quotient), and this is often included with other types of testing (for example: learning or attention concerns).
+*Cognitive Testing - We might utilize cognitive testing/assessment measures to observe general abilities or specific aspects of intellectual functioning, and this is often included with other types of testing (for example: learning, neurodivergence, or attention concerns).
 It can be helpful to have this information to identify an individual's tools for learning as well as strengths and challenge areas.
-Verbal and nonverbal cognitive functioning can impact how a person experiences emotions and relationships; thus, as I mentioned above, this is often an important part of many types of testing.
+Verbal and nonverbal cognitive functioning can impact how a person experiences many parts of life, including emotions and relationships; thus, as I mentioned above, this is often an important part of many types of testing.

 *Educational Testing - Learning is a complex process.
 Educational testing can help answer questions about what gets in the way of learning and may address attention difficulties, processing differences and difficulties (ex: dyslexia or autism spectrum symptoms), test anxiety, and specific learning disorders (ex: reading, math, writing).
 Because learning is a complex process, educational assessment with me includes many facets that provide helpful information about how a person learns.
 Educational testing may include tests for cognitive, achievement/educational, attention, and emotional functioning, depending on an individual's needs, strengths, concerns, and symptoms.